wwng2333/beszel-docs/en/guide/podman.md

-0.8.0 will be released soon with better Podman support.

-If anyone more familiar with Podman has any tips or suggestions for improvement, please let me know.
+# Podman Monitoring

 Note that currently this is an either-or situation.
 You can either use the Podman API or the Docker API, but not both at the same time.
 If you need both, let me know and I'll add it at some point.

-### Start and enable the Podman API
+## Start and enable the Podman API

 This runs the REST API service as a regular user on any Linux machine with Podman installed: